oktadev/okta-blog/_source/_posts/2020-04-17-most-exciting-promise-dotnet-5.md

 ## Prepare existing apps for the future of .NET

-Until general release, the best way to get prepared for .NET 5 and later is to migrate your Framework apps to the currently stable .NET Core 3.1 - particularly if you want solid GA support for C# 8 and Blazor.
-Breaking changes possible with any major release, but the majority of the APIs should remain in place from .NET Core 3.x.
-Move your class libraries to .NET Standard 2.1 if possible to help future-proof your transition.
+Until general release, the best way to get prepared for .NET 5 and later is to migrate your Framework apps to the currently stable [.NET Core 3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1) - particularly if you want solid GA support for C# 8 and [Blazor](https://docs.microsoft.com/en-us/aspnet/core/blazor/?view=aspnetcore-3.1).
+Breaking changes are possible with any major release, but the majority of the APIs should remain in place from .NET Core 3.x.
+Move your class libraries to [.NET Standard 2.1](https://github.com/dotnet/standard/blob/master/docs/versions/netstandard2.1.md) if possible to help future-proof your transition.
 When it comes to Xamarin, the compiler will move from the Mono BCL (base class library) to .NET Core BCL.
 More on mobile app migrations in a future blog post.

 The .NET 5 ecosystem is still based on all previous versions of .NET Core - it's the next logical iteration, with a dash of WinForms/WPF inclusion, faster algorithms and a bit of a rebranding.
 I can get behind that!